proTamizhan/thanimaibot/README.md

 	<br>
 	<b>
 The Unlimited Dyons to Deploy This Bot is Via Railway.
-		In Order To deploy, You Just add The Variables Manually in Railway and Done!</b>
+		In Order To deploy, You Just add The Variables values in Railway and Done!</b>

   <h1>
     <p align="center">